-The Plan is a noncontributory, defined contribution pension plan covering all eligible full-time and part-time employees of St. Tammany Parish Hospital Service District No. 1 (the Hospital).
+The Plan is a noncontributory, defined contribution pension plan covering all eligible full-time and part-time employees of St. Tammany Parish Hospital Service District No. 1 d/b/a St. Tammany Health System (the Hospital).
 The Plan and Trust of which it is a part are intended to satisfy all of the requirements for a qualified retirement plan under the appropriate provisions of the Internal Revenue Code (IRC) and similar state tax laws.